Pak bans over 100 textbooks over ‘objectionable content’, not showing PoK part of country

 Some books had not even printed the correct date of the birth of Pakistan’s founder 'Quaid-e-Azam’ Muhammad Ali Jinnah and national poet Allama Muhammad Iqbal, and some had the content against the two-nation theory, Punjab Curriculum and Textbook Board (PCTB) Managing Director Rai Manzoor Nasir said.

 Nasir said that some 10,000 books taught at public and private schools have been reviewed by 30 committees.
-“Over 100 of them including those published by Oxford, Cambridge, Link International Pakistan, Paragon Books, have been found containing objectionable content therefore they are banned on the recommendation of these committees.
+“Over 100 of them including those published by Oxford, Cambridge, Link International Pakistan, Paragon Books, have been found containing objectionable content, therefore, they are banned on the recommendation of these committees.

 Pakistan: Supreme court hints to ban YouTube